John Fearnley

 John Fearnley (born 13 September 1968) is an Australian former professional rugby league footballer who played in the 1990s.
-He played for the Parramatta Eels, and South Sydney in the New South Wales Rugby League (NSWRL) competition.
+He played for the Parramatta Eels and South Sydney in the New South Wales Rugby League (NSWRL) competition.

 Playing career

-Fearnley made his first grade debut for Parramatta in Round 3 of the 1991 season against Norths.
+Fearnley made his first-grade debut for Parramatta in Round 3 of the 1991 season against the Norths.
 Fearnley went on to make 76 appearances for Parramatta before switching to Souths.
-Fearnley went on to make only 3 appearances for South Sydney before retiring at the end of the 1995 season.
+Fearnley went on to make only three appearances for South Sydney before retiring at the end of the 1995 season.